 This development becomes complicated as Taylor Swift has been public about her not agreeing to the acquisition.
 She was originally not offered to buy her recordings and has said she will re-record her original six albums despite this acquisition.
 If she releases re-recordings of her first six albums, it could cause a stir in the music industry and create complications with the value of purchasing masters in the future.

 Good news is, we came up with our very own workspace for music professionals to manage music royalties.
-Reprtoir Royalties Manager is a new royalty accounting software for music publishing professionals.
+Reprtoir Royalty Management is a new royalty accounting software for music publishing professionals.
 We help record labels and publishers manage rights holders, expenses, incomes, royalty splits, and many different types of royalty revenue streams in minutes.
 Book yourself a free demo!